-We consent to the use in this Registration Statement on Form S-1 (No. 333-) of our report dated April 2, 2007 (April 20, 2007 as to Note 21) relating to the consolidated financial statements of Evercore Partners Inc. and subsidiaries (the "Company") and the combined financial statements of Evercore Holdings (which report expresses an unqualified opinion and includes an explanatory paragraph regarding the formation of the Company, the adoption of Statement of Financial Accounting Standard (SFAS) No. 123(R) Share-Based Payment on January 1, 2006, and the Company becoming subject to U.S. corporate federal income taxes that it accounts for in accordance with SFAS No. 109 Accounting for Income Taxes), appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in Registration Statement No. 333-136506 on Form S-8 of our report dated April 2, 2007, relating to the consolidated financial statements of Evercore Partners Inc. and subsidiaries (the "Company") and the combined financial statements of Evercore Holdings (which report expresses an unqualified opinion and includes an explanatory paragraph regarding the formation of the Company, the adoption of Statement of Financial Accounting Standard (SFAS) No. 123(R) Share-Based Payment on January 1, 2006, and the Company becoming subject to U.S. corporate federal income taxes that it accounts for in accordance with SFAS No. 109 Accounting for Income Taxes) appearing in this Annual Report on Form 10-K of Evercore Partners Inc. for the year ended December 31, 2006.